n8chan/Project-Management/FINAL PAPERS/Kinza_Chouhdry.md

 ### Evaluation and Feedback

 To assess MoodMate’s effectiveness, an evaluation was conducted with a sample of 12 undergraduate students representing diverse majors and years.
-Participants interacted with the prototype independently and responded to a combination of Likert-scale and open-ended questions, evaluating satisfaction, usefulness, and interface appeal.
+Participants interacted with the prototype independently and responded to a combination of scale and open-ended questions, evaluating satisfaction, usefulness, and interface appeal.

 The average satisfaction score was 4.0 out of 5, with users praising the simplicity and consistency of the design.
 The Mood Log and Summary features were frequently cited as favorites, especially for their clarity and emotional relevance.
-However, some users expressed a preference for mobile apps over smartwatch use, indicating future potential for cross-platform development.
+However, some users expressed a preference for mobile apps over smartwatch use, indicating future potential for a cross platform development.

 Qualitative feedback underscored recurring themes of aesthetic appeal, emotional accessibility, and clarity of navigation.
 One participant shared that “the breathing exercises were my favorite—it was nice to have a feature that helped me calm down instantly.”
 Another noted that the summary feature allowed them to “see emotional patterns and reflect on how different moments affected their mood.”

 This feedback reaffirmed the value of linking emotional insights with interface design.
 While not everyone owned a smartwatch, the overall consensus was that if such a tool existed, it would serve as a helpful companion for moments of stress.

 ### Workflow Process & Project Management